Legal High (Japanese TV series)

-Legal High (リーガル・ハイ, Rigaru Hai) is a Japanese television drama series written by Ryōta Kosawa.
+Legal High (リーガル・ハイ, Rīgaru Hai) is a Japanese television drama series written by Ryōta Kosawa.
 It was broadcast on Fuji TV from April 2012 to November 2014.
 The series is a legal drama that follows Kensuke Komikado (Masato Sakai), a shrewd lawyer who has never lost a lawsuit, and Machiko Mayuzumi (Yui Aragaki), an up-and-coming lawyer with a strong sense of justice.
 Legal High also starred Kotaro Satomi, Junnosuke Taguchi, Eiko Koike, Katsuhisa Namase, Masaki Okada, Haru Kuroki, Ryōko Hirosue, and Masato Yano.